-He has been accompanist for the Niagara County Music Educators Association Jazz Choir Festival and accompanies various school concerts and recitals.
-For the past 30-plus years, he has been accompanist for Shawnee Press Musical Workshops and Festivals.
+He has been accompanist for the Niagara County Music Educators Association Jazz Choir Festival and accompanied various school concerts and recitals.
+For the past 30-plus years, he served as accompanist for Shawnee Press Musical Workshops and Festivals.
 He is a retired middle school vocal music teacher from Lewiston and former secretary/business agent for the local Musicians' Union.
 He was a teacher of the year in 1997 and his biography has been published in the Who's Who Among America's Teachers, 2002 edition.
 He was chosen again to be included in the 2005 edition.
-He is presently a member of NYSSMA, New York State Teachers Association, Music Educators National Conference, American Guild of Organists, and the Musicians' Union.
+He was a member of NYSSMA, New York State Teachers Association, Music Educators National Conference, American Guild of Organists, and the Musicians' Union.
 In the fall of 2013, he toured with composer Joseph Martin and Harmony International to Washington, D.C., where he accompanied the 200-plus American Tapestry Choir at a concert held in Constitution Hall.
-In his spare time, he teaches piano and recently became the musical accompanist for voice classes at NCCC.
+In his spare time, he taught piano and also served as musical accompanist for voice classes at Niagara County Community College.
 In July 2014, he again accompanied the American Tapestry Choir on its tour through Ireland.
 The choir, directed by Joseph Martin, performed at various locations, including Kylemore Abbey in Galway, St. Fin Barre's Cathedral in Cork and St. Patrick's Cathedral in Dublin.